 - 1. Read and support this policy.
-Let your child know the standard of behaviour you expect and how hard you expect them to work. - 2.
+Let your child know the standard of behaviour you expect. - 2.
 Please do not tell your child to hit back at school.
 We are committed to showing them other ways of sorting out difficulties and arguments. - 3.
 Make sure your child keeps to the rules when they are with you in school or on an outing. - 4.
-Help your child to be on time and to remember anything they need for school (Book bag, PE and swimming kit etc) and encourage independence. - 5.
-Check for and read the newsletter and other letters that come home from school so you can talk to your child about what is going on. - 6.
+Help your child to be on time and to remember anything they need for school and encourage independence. - 5.
+Read the newsletter and other communications that come home from school so you can talk to your child about what is going on. - 6.
 Make sure your child gets a good night's sleep on 'school nights' and a breakfast before school.
 It really helps concentration and good temper.
 Monitor TV watching and computer games, particularly for violence. - 7.
 Talk with a member of staff if you are worried by anything your child tells you about school before it becomes a problem.
 Children need your support and understanding.
 Listen to your child.
-Trust your child ...but bear in mind that s/he may not give you the full story and may use emotive language ("he just beat me up"). - 8.
-Try not to react to every little upset so your child learns to get things in proportion and how to cope for themselves. - 9.
+Trust your child ...but bear in mind that s/he may not give you the full story and may use emotive language ("he just beat me up").

+- 8. Try not to react to every little upset so your child learns to get things in proportion and how to cope for themselves. - 9.
 Be positive with your child and reward them for the good things they do at school. - 10.
 Please do not expect to leave all the discipline to the school.
 We do not expect to leave it all to parents.
 Home and school need to work together to give children high standards in all that they do and to let them know what is expected of them. - 11.
 Speak to your child/ren about differences and treating each other with respect.